All Episodes

 And finally, the Australian TV networks have exposed it.

-So this is not just uh something contained here in the United States, brought to the attention of this country by me.
+So this is not just something contained here in the United States, brought to the attention of this country by me.

 Now the Australian TV networks are illustrating the hoax involved in this so-called stranded polar bear picture.

-Uh and even in the headline of the story here, they use the word hoax.
+And even in the headline of the story here, they use the word hoax.

 And that's what the global warming alarmists do.

-They use hoaxes, they photoshop pictures.
+They photoshop pictures.

-They uh they do a number of things to frighten you and scare you into thinking that this calamity is already happening, as they say it will happen in 2040 or 2050 or whatever they're guessing.
+They do a number of things to frighten you and scare you into thinking that this calamity is already happening, as they say it will happen in 2040 or 2050 or whatever they're guessing.

-At any rate, quick time out, we'll be back.
+At any rate, quick time out.

-Uh more of your phone calls when we return.
+More of your phone calls when we return.

-And for you NFL fans, NFL Commissioner Roger Goodell.
+And for you, NFL fans, NFL Commissioner Roger Goodell.

-You want to listen to this, Brian, your big NFL fan, Pac-Man Jones, Adam Pac-Man Jones of the Tennessee Titans has been suspended for the entire 2007 football season because of off-the-field activities.
+Pac-Man Jones, Adam Pac-Man Jones of the Tennessee Titans has been suspended for the entire 2007 football season because of off-the-field activities.

-Chris Henry, a wide receiver for the Cincinnati Bengals received an eight-game suspension.
+Chris Henry, a wide receiver for the Cincinnati Bengals, received an eight-game suspension.

 Both these players suspended for numerous violations of the NFL's personal conduct policy.